-Leaders who aren’t perceptive will often stumble into situations and make decisions that aren’t suitable.
+Leaders who aren’t perceptive will often stumble into situations and make decisions that aren’t appropriate.
 They’ll upset people and cause conflict.
 A thoughtful leader knows that conflict is sometimes necessary, but it should never be unexpected.

 Some people think that the word “thoughtful” implies softness or weakness.
 They think that this doesn’t go hand in hand with leadership.
-But if you want to know how to be a thoughtful leader, you need to realise that this isn’t the case.
+A thoughtful leader knows that this isn’t the case.

 A thoughtful leader understands how her team is feeling, so she knows when she needs to push back and say no to unreasonable requests.
 She knows when she needs to take a stand, because if she doesn’t, bad things will happen.
 This is why a thoughtful leader is not a pushover.

 Thoughtful leaders will make tough decisions, but they won’t make them without thinking first.
 Thoughtful leaders are not out to be friends with everyone, but they realise that when you like what you do and you like the people you work with, you’ll get better results.

 If you want to be a thoughtful leader, you need to develop the characteristics mentioned above.

 1. You need to think about the impact you have on others, before making decisions or taking actions.

 2. You need to be aware of the situations and people around you.
 Observe what makes people happy and try to understand why.
 Observe what makes people angry and the reasons for it.
 When you observe points of interest, take some notes if you need to, so you can remember for next time.